facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

 omegaconf.errors.ConfigAttributeError: Key 'pork' not in 'MySQLConfig'
         full_key: pork
         object_type=MySQLConfig

-Set the environment variable HYDRA_FULL_ERROR=1 for a complete stack trace.
 ```

 Hydra will also catch typos, or type errors in the command line: